airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/book.md

 -   12/15/2020 - Version 2.1 - Israel Roldan (AirvZxf) convert the DocBook
-    to a Pandoc's Markdown then it will export to ePUB, PDF, HTML and Github Markdown, could be extended to other types to documents.
-This version fixed some minimal details and update others like the links from some broken web sites, a lots of minor updates was done.
+    to a Pandoc's Markdown then it will export to ePUB, PDF, HTML and Github Markdown, could be extended to other types of documents.
+This version fixed some minimal details, convert grhapical tables to ASCII tables, update the links from some broken web sites, minor updates was done also extended sub-topics to clarify.

 -   04/18/2004 - Version 1.1 - Lots of minor updates based on reader
     comments.
 Made cleared distinction between dynamic and shared